 Boot-strap loans are the most common source of funds because loan applications are difficult and time-consuming.
 Most businesses that are just starting out use their own funds, loans from friends and family, or credit card debt.
 The advantage is that you can get any of these loans pretty quickly.

-Seven percent of all small businesses use credit cards for short-term funds.
-That's because a credit card loan could wind up costing a small fortune, thanks to the high interest rates.
-(Source: "Small Business Finance," Small Business Administration.)
+Less than 10% of all small businesses use credit cards for financing, according to the SBA.
+That's because a credit card loan could wind up costing a small fortune, thanks to the high-interest rates.

 The home equity loan has the advantage that you can write off your interest payments.
 However, you might lose your home.

 One other alternative is an unsecured personal loan.
 It doesn't require collateral and may be easier for new businesses to get because the lender looks at your personal credit history, rather than the business's finances.